 - On a provider program you can use your state and federal aid, but not your Lesley scholarships.

 - A sample of the providers we work with include:

-- Academic Programs International (API)
+- American Programs International (API)

-- Center for International Education and Exchange (CIEE)
+- Council on International Educational Exchange (CIEE)

 - School for International Training (SIT)

 - Read more about previous student's experiences in our student cards.

 - You can usually use federal and state aid to pay for study abroad.
 Fill out the FAFSA as you normally would.

 - Receive a cost estimate from the Study Abroad Office for your chosen program and review your aid options with the Financial Aid Office.